shash42/ApertiumBidixGen/Tool/README.md

 > deg_gt2_multiplier = 1.1<br>
 > conf_threshold = 0.65<br>

 The given aliases are both case sensitive and any change in spelling would make them unrecognizable for the program.
 Note that it is not important to add specific values for all hyperparameters.
 If the value for a specific hyperparameter is not mentioned, it's default value will be used.
 So for example, cross-checking with the defaults above, the above set differs only in max_cycle_length and deg_gt2_multiplier.
-So it is sufficient to only specify them without any changes to the actual output/meaning:
+So it is sufficient to only specify them without any changes to the actual output/meaning: <br>
 > max_cycle_length = 9<br>
 > deg_gt2_multiplier = 1.1<br>

 A sample file ("hyperparameters.txt") is also provided to understand this paradigm.

+<h3> Folder Config File </h3>

+This config file, required by the get_predictions mode, is the easiest to handle.
+It's input format is:

+> Number of folders for converting possibilities to predictions, say N  <br>
+>
+> Folder_1_Name <br>
+>
+> Folder_2_Name <br>
+>
+> . <br>
+>
+> . <br>
+>
+> . <br>
+>
+> Folder_N_Name <br>

+These folder names can be of language-pair data or word-translations data as they're both formatted similarly.

 <hr> </hr>
 In totality, it may be a bit overwhelming at once.
 Try to not play with the config files and use the ones provided in the install first.
 Using word-translations mode runs fast so use that initially.
 Then, start by making a new hyperparameter file and adding custom hyperparameters.
 Then customize the word-config / language-pair config and slowly it's easy to understand :)